israelMateos/qupath-extension-gncnn/README.md

 sh install.sh
 ```

 This script will install the Python tool on which the extension depends, and will download the model weights.
-It will also create a new directory for the GDCnn extension in the QuPath extensions directory.
+It will also create a new directory for the GNCnn extension in the QuPath extensions directory.
 The next time you open QuPath, the extension will be available in the menu.

-**4.** Once the extension is installed, you can remove this repository's directory (`qupath-extension-gdcnn`) from your system.
+**4.** Once the extension is installed, you can remove this repository's directory (`qupath-extension-gncnn`) from your system.

 ## Usage
-The extension adds a new menu item to QuPath, called *GDCnn*.
-This menu item contains the button *Open GDCnn*.
+The extension adds a new menu item to QuPath, called *GNCnn*.
+This menu item contains the button *Open GNCnn*.

 This button opens a dialog window, where you can select the image/s you want to analyze.
 You must also select the classification mode: *Sclerotic vs Non-Sclerotic* or *Sclerotic + 12 classes*.